waasike/group20_python_hackathon/README.md

 5. DOOR LOCK SYSTEM CHALLENGE – Task One (Day 3)

-(i) Importing current date time ✔️
+Task(i) Importing current date time ✔️
-(ii) Storing the 'previous date' in a variable ✔️ (iii) Assigniing the variable password a value ✔️
-(iv) Assigning the variables for commands for the door values ✔️ (v) Creaing a user input for entering the password ✔️ (vi) Creating a while loop for the incorrect password ✔️ (vii) Creeating an eles statement for when the password is correctly entered ✔️ (viii) Creating a user input for entering the first command ✔️ (ix) Creating if-elif  statements for the first time command ✔️ (x) Creating a user input for entering the second command ✔️ (xi) Creating if- elif statements for th second time command + Nesting if-else statements inside if-elif statements ✔️
+Task(ii) Storing the 'previous date' in a variable ✔️ Task(iii) Assigniing the variable password a value ✔️ Task(iv) Assigning the variables for commands for the door values ✔️ Task(v) Creaing a user input for entering the password ✔️ Task(vi) Creating a while loop for the incorrect password ✔️ Task(vii) Creeating an eles statement for when the password is correctly entered ✔️ Task(viii) Creating a user input for entering the first command ✔️ Task(ix) Creating if-elif  statements for the first time command ✔️ Task(x) Creating a user input for entering the second command ✔️ Task(xi) Creating if- elif statements for th second time command + Nesting if-else statements inside if-elif statements ✔️

 6. CHALLENGE TASK TWO (Day 3)
-(i) Creating a user input for entering number of fat grams and  carbohydrate grams consumed in a day ✔️ (ii) Creating a variable of calories from fat ✔️
-(iii) Printing out the calories from fat ✔️
-(iv) Creating a variable of calories from carbohydrates ✔️ (v) Printing out the calories from carbohydrates ✔️
+Task(i) Creating a user input for entering number of fat grams and  carbohydrate grams consumed in a day ✔️ Task(ii) Creating a variable of calories from fat ✔️ Task(iii) Printing out the calories from fat ✔️ Task(iv) Creating a variable of calories from carbohydrates ✔️ Task(v) Printing out the calories from carbohydrates ✔️